 Being a medical student and then a Doctor is extremely stressful.
 You have to show that you know this, referring to work experience and people you’ve spoken to.

 Example answer: From my work experience and talking to many medical students here at your university, I understand that a career in Medicine will be very stressful.

-Example answer: Whenever I start to feel stressed I find that what helps me deal with it the most is doing yoga/going for a walk/making a plan of action.
+Example answer: Whenever I start to feel stressed, I find that what helps me deal with it best is doing yoga/going for a walk/making a plan of action.

 Then explain how this has helped you in a real-life situation.

-Example answer: This really helped me during exam season and even throughout the year when I’ve had to juggle and balance academics alongside my extracurricular activities.
+Example answer: This really helped me during exam season and even throughout the year when I’ve had to juggle and balance academics with extracurricular activities.

-You might also want to think of how you would manage stress in a confined environment, like an operating theatre (e.g. deep breaths, asking for help).
+You might also want to think about how you would manage stress in a confined environment, like an operating theatre (e.g. deep breaths, asking for help).

 Explain that stress management is something you want to continue working on throughout Medical School and your career.